-Over the last 60 years or so, Dutch immigrants and their families have made a tremendous
+Over the last 70 years or so, Dutch immigrants and their families have made a tremendous contribution to

-contribution to New Zealand’s culture, business, sports and science.
-But our story has never been told.
+New Zealand’s culture, the arts, business, sports and science.
+But our story has never really been told.

-With our Oranjehof museum we will have a place of our own to show and celebrate what
+With our Oranjehof museum we have created a place of our own, to show and celebrate what

 we’ve achieved in innovation and artistry – with lots of hard work and heaps of clever-clog smart thinking.